 We can trace the drive for the changes legislated in the GDPR back to January 2012.
 The problem of nuisance calls and the data protection rights of individuals led to intense debate as to what changes could be made to rein in the practices of some organisations reliant on mass-email and telephone marketing.

-The GDPR was thus drafted and proposed.
-The legislation promised to both strengthen corporate and individual rights on use of data, and to unify those rights within the EU to simplify the governance of the new legislation.
+The GDPR was drafted and proposed.
+The new legislation promised to both strengthen corporate and individual rights on use of data, and to unify those rights within the EU to simplify the governance of the new legislation.

 In short?
 Gone are the days of mass, untargeted marketing comms.
 The GDPR will, practically speaking, directly threaten the use of practices such “batch and blast” telesales and email campaigns which rely on bulk purchased data that is used in an untargeted manner.

 The legislation tightens the laws provided within the Data Protection Act, drilling down further into the subject of obtaining consent from a data subject, as well as the ability for that subject to easily remove consent.
-As of May 2018, it will be required for consent to be verifiable, forcing organisations to maintain a clear record of how consent was obtained and when as well as requests to withdraw it.
+As of May 2018, it’s required for consent to be verifiable, forcing organisations to maintain a clear record of how consent was obtained and when as well as requests to withdraw it.

 The writing is on the wall, however.
-As of May 2018, B2B marketing communications in particular will be more restricted, forced to comply to legislation to a degree not previously mandated by the DPA.
+B2B marketing communications have to be more considered, with a new level of compliance to a degree not previously mandated by the DPA.